W6TAI/R straightens an antenna by the sea in CM95...

 The result was senior-friendly "antenna-free"

-10-band rover stations like the one shown at right and the one below.
+10-band rover stations like the one shown at right and the ones below.

-By 2016, I had built three of them.
+By 2019, I had built four of them.
 The one at right uses no exterior

 antennas at all and can be quickly installed on the passenger seat of almost